python/cpython/Doc/howto/gdb_helpers.rst

         * 1 Thread 0x7ffff7fe2700 (LWP 10145)  0x00000038e46d73e3 in select () at ../sysdeps/unix/syscall-template.S:82

 You can use ``thread apply all COMMAND`` or (``t a a COMMAND`` for short) to run a command on all threads.
-You can use this with ``py-bt`` to see what every thread is doing at the Python level::
+With ``py-bt``, this lets you see what every thread is doing at the Python level::

         (gdb) t a a py-bt